A letter from the Director of Pharmacy Admissions:

 7. Are books included, if not, how much should I expect to spend?

 Books are not included in the tuition.
 The cost of books will vary from semester to semester.
 Some courses may not require books.
 While others may require a book, in those instances, used books and electronic copies may be purchased to save on cost.
+Many books are included through the drug information center (electronic versions only).

 8. Now that I have been accepted, when do I get my intern license?